 Table 1.
-Status of Hybrid Rice in Asian Markets Cultivation Adoption Indonesia Vulnerability to pests and diseases lead to indifference of grain quality between hybrid and inbred rice.
-Government is yet to produce a clear policy stance for industry support.
-Current subsidy Bangladesh Lack of effective campaign in hybrid rice production which resulted to non-familiarity of farmers in hybrid rice cultivation techniques.
-Philippines Low seed production volume relative to consumption requirements.
-Limited credit assistance extended by Government to farmers.
-India Limited choice of hybrids suited to local conditions Weak institutional mechanism for production and supply of seed of public sector bred hybrids Vietnam While current hybrids are resistant to blast disease, these are susceptible to major diseases.
-Reluctance of small farmers to use hybrid seeds due to lack of proper ware house and high financial requirement China Demographic shifts such as increased migration from rural to urban areas cause an asynchronous development in agricultural mechanization.
-Stringent industrial policy and commercial environment holds as a barrier for market access by new varieties.
+Status of Hybrid Rice in Asian Markets Cultivation Adoption Indonesia Vulnerability to pests and Government is yet to produce a diseases lead to clear policy stance for industry indifference of grain quality support.
+Current subsidy between hybrid and inbred program is poorly targeted. rice.
+Bangladesh Most varieties, imported Lack of effective campaign in from China, are not well hybrid rice production which adapted under local resulted to non-familiarity of conditions farmers in hybrid rice cultivation techniques.
+Philippines Low seed production Limited credit assistance volume relative to extended by Government to consumption requirements. farmers.
+India Limited choice of hybrids Weak institutional mechanism suited to local conditions for production and supply of seed of public sector bred hybrids Vietnam While current hybrids are Reluctance of small farmers to resistant to blast disease, use hybrid seeds due to lack of these are susceptible to proper ware house and high major diseases. financial requirement China Demographic shifts such as Stringent industrial policy and increased migration from commercial environment holds rural to urban areas cause as a barrier for market access an asynchronous by new varieties. development in agricultural mechanization.